angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 * __https://api.angular.schule/books__

 All right, a lot of books.
 Let's assume we are not interested in the thumbnail nor the subtitle.
 But we want to have the authors - but only their names!
 That's tricky!
 How to adjust this?
+Actually, we haven't implemented such a feature in our RESTful API.

 Soon we would define which objects and which fields of those objects we want to receive.
 Books and authors in our case.
-And this is basically a graphql query in nutshell.
+And this is basically a GraphQL query in nutshell.
 Take a look at the following api, which is supposed to return some books:

 * __https://api.angular.schule/graphql/__